System Platforms

 But for a truly interactive experience, we also need to use Javascript, a programming language which executes inside the browser, typically to adjust page elements in response to user action.
 Using AJAX, it can also communicate with the web server behind the scenes, to create a smooth workflow without full page refreshes.

-Working with Javascript to manipulate web pages is rather laborious, so a helper library called jQuery is often used to reduce coding time and text.
+Working with Javascript to manipulate web pages is quite laborious, so a helper library called jQuery is often used to reduce coding time and text.
 It also has a popular companion library jQueryUI that provides packaged controls such as datepickers and popup boxes.

 The Angular library is an alternative approach that pushes the interactive paradigm to its full extent, creating single page applications (SPA) where all interface activity is via page manipulation, and there are no full page refreshes.
 It bridges the gap between the connectivity of web pages, and the interactivity of desktop or mobile applications.